toulibre/subtitles/README.md

-# Subtitles created for public projection
+# Subtitles created for public projection of movies or documentaries